hashicorp/terraform-website/content/source/docs/enterprise/integrations/service-now/index.html.md

 ## Terraform Enterprise Setup

-In order to prepare for installing the ServiceNow integration, you'll need to create and copy a few things from the Terraform side.
+Before installing the ServiceNow integration, you need to perform some setup and gather some information in Terraform Enterprise.

 1. [Create an organization](../../users-teams-organizations/organizations.html) (or choose an existing organization) where ServiceNow will create new workspaces.
-1. [Create a team](../../users-teams-organizations/teams.html) for that organization called ServiceNow, and ensure that it has "Manage Workspaces" enabled.
+1. [Create a team](../../users-teams-organizations/teams.html) for that organization called "ServiceNow", and ensure that it has the organization-level ["Manage Workspaces" permission](../../users-teams-organizations/permissions.html#manage-workspaces).
+You do not need to add any users to this team.
-    - Generate a Team Token and save it for later.
+1. On the "ServiceNow" team's settings page, generate a [team API token](../../users-teams-organizations/service-accounts.html#team-service-accounts). **Save this API token for later.**
-1. If not yet done for this Terraform organization, [connect a VCS Provider](../../vcs/index.html).
+1. If you haven't yet done so, [connect a VCS provider](../../vcs/index.html) for this Terraform organization.
-    - Save the OAuth Token ID for later.
+1. On the organization's VCS provider settings page, find the "OAuth Token ID" for your VCS provider.
+This is an opaque ID that Terraform Enterprise uses to identify this VCS provider. **Save the OAuth Token ID for later.**

 ## Installing the ServiceNow Integration